 You can even take this step back to writing your action plans.
 Make a new plan for each dream.
-Then, write down all the specifics on how you will take those steps to get there.
+Then, write down all the specifics on how you will take those steps you need to get there.

 6. Role Modeling

-Role modeling is a great concept, and it’s definitely one that belongs in a post about self-discipline.
+Role modeling is a great concept, and it’s definitely one that belongs in a post about discipline.
 This applies if you are the one acting like the role model or if you are seeking one out.
 Both aspects play an important part.

 Let’s talk about finding a role model first.
 Look for people that you view as successful, then pay attention to their habits (not in a creepy way!).
 Doing this is going to help you learn how to handle certain situations.

 On the other hand, your behaviors and habits will likely change if you start to see yourself as a role model for someone else.
 This could include people like family members.
 You want them to see positive behaviors and are more likely to display those in front of them.

 This step, like the embracing the boredom step, makes me slightly uncomfortable.
 Accountability is at its core a very good concept.
 Putting it into practice is much easier said than done.

 For the most part, it’s easy enough to acknowledge that you did something great.
 Perhaps you kept to your action plan and didn’t eat three slices of cake for John’s birthday at the office.
 However, acknowledgment is much different from accountability.